Good to know

 Data summary

-Here we simply check for how many individuals we have data and how many positions by tag and date we have.
+Here, we inspect for how many individuals we have data within the selection, and how many positions we have per tag and date.

 data <- fread("../inst/extdata/watlas_data_raw.csv", yaml = TRUE)